-&lt;sup>6 Presenting the data in maps can be very useful in setting out gross changes in land uses.
+6 Presenting the data in maps can be very useful in setting out gross changes in land uses.

+III Indicators for land

-40. The land accounts information is important in informing at least four of the proposed indicators for the Sustainable Development Goals currently under discussion for the post 2015 agenda.
-The four currently identified as potential indicators are:
+- 36. As observed at the beginning of this note, "Land is a unique asset that delineates the space in which human activities and environmental processes take place, and within which environmental assets and economic assets are located." - 37.
+Thus information on land cover and land use often provide basic information needed for many of the indicators being developed for monitoring environmental change.
+In particular land use has an important role in linking human activity and economic activity to environmental data such as in ecosystem accounts. - 38.
+The level of classification of land use will determine the extent of indicators that can be prepared based on the land asset account information.
+The more detailed the initial classification the more detailed the indicators that will be potentially available to address policy needs. - 39.
+The land accounts information is important in informing at least four of the proposed indicators for the Sustainable Development Goals currently under discussion for the post 2015 agenda.
+The four currently identified as potential indicators are: - i.

-- i.
 Proposed Indicator for Target 15.1: Forest area as a percentage of total land area - ii.
 Proposed Indicator for Target 6.6: Change in wetlands extent over time (% change over time) - iii.
 Proposed Indicator for Target 2.4: Emissions of greenhouse gases in agriculture (per hectare of land and per unit of output, separately for crop and livestock sectors). - iv.
-Proposed Indicator for Target 15.1: Coverage of protected areas broken down by ecosystem type, including total area of forests in protected areas (thousands of hectares)

-41. While the first indicator comes directly from the Land Cover accounts, the other three require information from other SEEA accounts or extensions to the accounts.

-42. For example, the second indicator requires the separate identification of wetlands which can be found in more than one of the basic classes of the interim Land Cover Classification.
-If this indicator is required, then separate identification of wetlands within these classes should be undertaken in the initial preparation of the data.

-43. The third indicator requires additional information from the Air Emissions Accounts identified by ISIC classes.
+Proposed Indicator for Target 15.1: Coverage of protected areas broken down by ecosystem type, including total area of forests in protected areas (thousands of hectares) - 40.
+While the first indicator comes directly from the Physical Account for Land Cover, the other three require information from other SEEA accounts or extensions to the accounts. - 41.
+For example, the second indicator requires the separate identification of wetlands which can be found in more than one of the basic classes of the interim Land Cover Classification.
+If this indicator is required, then separate identification of wetlands within these classes should be undertaken in the initial preparation of the data. - 42.
+The third indicator requires additional information from the Air Emissions Accounts identified by ISIC classes7.
 It would also require the identification of land use by industry.
-Linked land use to industry would be an extension to the core table information that should be considered for the development of these sort of indicators.

-44. The fourth indicator requires information on ecosystem accounts.
+Linked land use to industry would be an extension to the core table information that should be considered for the development of these sort of indicators. - 43.
+The fourth indicator requires information on ecosystem accounts.
 Land accounts are the fundamental link between the accounts in SEEA-CF and the Ecosystem Accounts.
-In building the land accounts, it will be important to assure that the foundation for this important linkage are put in place.
+In building the land accounts, it will be important to assure that the foundations for this important linkage are put in place.

+7 See the separate Technical Note being prepared on the Air Emissions Account for additional guidance on this subject.